This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 A bowl of oxtail soup with shredded oxtail meat and vegetables.

-Whenever I make this hearty oxtail soup recipe, it brings to mind happy memories of my dad.
-As a young teenager, I remember how the thought of eating ‘oxtails’ was offensive to me but when dad served it, I ate it with gusto!
-Every bowl of oxtail soup is a serving of coziness and nostalgia.
+Whenever I make this hearty oxtail soup, it takes me back to memories of my dad.
+As a teenager, I remember thinking the idea of eating “oxtails” was strange.
+But when Dad served it, I cleaned my bowl without a second thought.
+Every spoonful still feels like a taste of home.

 Why This Oxtail Soup Recipe Works